AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54885-exception-during-multiple-address-checkout.md

 1. Ensure that *[!UICONTROL Login as Customer]* is enabled.
 Go to **[!UICONTROL Admin]** > **[!UICONTROL Stores]** > **[!UICONTROL Configurations]** > **[!UICONTROL Advanced]** > **[!UICONTROL Admin]** > **[!UICONTROL Admin Actions]** > **[!UICONTROL Logging]** > **[!UICONTROL Login as Customer]**.
 1. Create a simple product.
-1. Create a new customer account with address.
+1. Create a new customer account with an address.
 1. Go to the customer account in the backend:

     * Go to the **[!UICONTROL Account Information]** tab and set *[!UICONTROL Allow remote shopping assistance]* = *Yes*.